Project profile — Owning their reproductive health choices: Tanzanian women and girls decide

 Expected results

-The expected outcomes for this project include: (1) improved access to high quality sexual and reproductive health (especially family planning and comprehensive post-abortion care) products and services among women and girls in Tanzania (especially youth-friendly service provision); and (2) improved utilisation of sexual and reproductive health (especially family planning and comprehensive post-abortion care) services by women and girls in Tanzania.
+The expected outcomes of this project include: (1) increased access and use of quality family planning and other integrated sexual and reproductive health services among women and girls in Tanzania; and (2) improved capacity of public-sector providers to deliver comprehensive sexual and reproductive health services for women and girls in Tanzania, including family planning and youth-friendly services.

 Results achieved